Selenium Java SDK

 SDK Initialization

-To work with Selenium Java SDK you need to have authentication token.
-Please refer to licensing section for details.
+To use Selenium Java SDK, you first need to authenticate.
+Please refer to Authentication for details.

 Add the import statement to the beginning of your test file.